chrisbradleyy/LeDataSciFi.github.io/assignments/asgn03.md

 ### Peer review instructions

 1. Click on the two invitation links I sent to you and accept the assignment on GitHub.
 You will have access to two peer's assignment repos.
+2. **CLONE BOTH REPOS TO YOUR COMPUTER, AND RUN THEIR CODE.
+IT SHOULD WORK ON YOUR COMPTUER AS WELL!**
 2. Open an issue on their homework repo, copy the rubric below ([available here](https://raw.githubusercontent.com/LeDataSciFi/LeDataSciFi.github.io/master/assignments/asgn03.md)), and fill in your review there.

 ### Grading rubric